-The homestead is a dwelling used by the owner as his or her residence.
+"Homestead" is defined as a dwelling used by the owner as his or her residence.
 If it is located within a city plot, its size cannot exceed one-half acre; otherwise it cannot contain more than 40 acres.
-Homestead rights are certain legal privileges associated with a person's home or residence.
+"Homestead rights" are legal privileges associated with a person's home or residence.